-INTERNATIONAL BUSINESS 3 Exporting Procedures 3 UNITS - (A)
+INTERNATIONAL BUSINESS 3 Exporting Procedures I

 Prerequisite: International Business 1 with a satisfactory grade or better.

-Identifies, defines, and explains that which is required by the United States regulatory agencies to export from the United States.
+The student identifies, defines, and explains that which is required by the United States regulatory agencies to export from the United States.
 Emphasis will be placed on how to determine if a commodity is acceptable for export and how to prepare the proper documentation required by the country of destination.

-INTERNATIONAL BUSINESS 4 Importing Procedures I 3 UNITS - (A)
+INTERNATIONAL BUSINESS 4

+Import Procedures I 3 UNITS - (CSU)

-Prerequisite: International Business 1.
+Advisory: International Business 1.